softwarestrategies/projectk/README.md

 This project is for me to learn/maintain/upgrade my skills & understanding regarding the following.
 It is a work-in-progress.

 - Kotlin
-- Spring Boot
+- Spring Boot (including Spring WebMVC, Spring Cloud, Spring Data, Spring Security)
+- OAuth 2.0 (with Keycloak as the Authentication Server)
 - Kafka
 - Docker